Operator solutions of linear systems and small cancellation: Introduction

 Unfortunately, even if we ignore the relations in (1) and (4), the presence of the commuting relations in (3) means that none of these small cancellation hypotheses hold for the presentation of $\Gamma_p(A,b)$ in \Cref{def:solngroup}.
-We can also try replacing the relations (2) and (3) with the equivalent relations $\prod_{j=1}^n x_{\sigma(j)}^{A_{i\sigma(j)}} = J^{b_i}$ as $\sigma$ ranges across all permutations of $n$, but then any subword of one of these relations is a piece, so $C(3)$ does not hold.
+We can also try replacing the relations (2) and (3) with the equivalent relations $\prod_{j=1}^n x_{\sigma(j)}^{A_{i\sigma(j)}} = J^{b_i}$ as $\sigma$ ranges across all permutations of $n$, but then any subword of one of these relations is a piece, and when the relations (4) are included, none of the small cancellation hypotheses will hold.
 The main observation of this paper is that we can get around these problems by using a variant of the pictures for solution groups introduced in \cite{Sl20}.
 This allows us to conclude that $|J| = p$ in $\Gamma_p(A,b)$ when the appropriate analogs of the $C(4)$---$T(4)$ or $C(3)$---$T(6)$ small cancellation conditions are satisfied.
 We do not know if there is an analog of $C(6)$ small cancellation in this context.
 Although we give an elementary proof of \Cref{T:main}, we suspect that it is also possible to prove this theorem using complexes of groups as in \cite{BH}.
 We leave this for future work.

 Among linear system games, we are particularly interested in the incidence systems of graphs $G$ described in \Cref{ex:incidence}.
-For instance, the Mermin-Peres magic square is an incidence system of the complete bipartite graph $K_{33}$, and the magic pentagram is an incidence system for the complete graph $K_5$.
-When $p=2$, Arkhipov's theorem states that there is a vector $b$ such that $I(G)x=b$ has an operator solution but no classical solution if and only if $G$ is nonplanar, or in other words if $G$ contains $K_{33}$ or $K_5$ as a graph minor.
+For instance, the Mermin-Peres magic square is an incidence system of the complete bipartite graph $K_{3,3}$, and the magic pentagram is an incidence system for the complete graph $K_5$.
+When $p=2$, Arkhipov's theorem states that there is a vector $b$ such that $I(G)x=b$ has an operator solution but no classical solution if and only if $G$ is nonplanar, or in other words if $G$ contains $K_{3,3}$ or $K_5$ as a graph minor.
 Paddock, Russo, Silverthorne, and the first author \cite{PRSS} show that any quotient closed property of solution groups can be characterized by forbidden minors.
 The results are stated for $p=2$, but the proofs can be easily extended to $\Gamma_p(I(G),b)$ for $2 \leq p \leq +\infty$.
 In particular, the condition that $|J|=p$ in $\Gamma_p(I(G),b)$ can be characterized by forbidden minors.
 Finding the minors explicitly seems like an interesting open problem.
 We make some remarks on this in \Cref{sec:incidence}.